JoshDoody/joshdoody.github.io/_posts/2018-01-17-recruiter-business-model.md

 And time is money.

 They already did all the basic leg work for listing house—these are essentially their fixed costs to sell the house.
 Their commission will probably be about $3,000 if they just sell the house without any further work.
-But if they work *really hard* and stay *really patient* waiting for a super-motivated buyer, they could push that commission to $3,300.
+But if they work _really hard_ and stay _really patient_ waiting for a super-motivated buyer, they could push that commission to $3,300.

-A potential buyer along and offers the asking price: $100,000.
-If your realtor closes the deal, they get $3,000 right now. *But!* If you hold out for that perfect buyer, they could eventually get $300 more in commission.

 How long will that take?
 How many more showings will they need to host?
 How much advertising will they need to do?
 It's hard to know, but if any of those investments are non-trivial, their return will be very low on them since they'll only get $300 if they find that perfect buyer at $110,000.

 It's much better for your realtor if you just sell to the first bidder at the asking price.
 Then they can just collect their $3,000 commission and move on to another house.

-They're in a *volume* game—they want to sell as many houses as quickly as possible and collect those baseline commissions.
+They're in a _volume_ game—they want to sell as many houses as quickly as possible and collect those baseline commissions.
 Holding out for higher selling prices, only puts a few more dollars in their pocket, keeps them from selling other houses, and could cost them a lot of time and money.

 **Your recruiter is in the real estate business, and you're the house he's trying to sell**